louiskwt/teach-myself-cs/programming/cs61a/NOTES.md

     1. def: binding computational process to a name
     2. you don't have to worry about the implementation, but you should know the expected behaviour
     3. naming doesn't matter in terms of correctness, but it matters for composition

+- Self reference refers to a particular design of HOF, where a function eventually return itself.
+In particular, a self-referencing function will not return a function call, but rather the (evaluated) funtion object itself.
+This feature is very interesting an useful for dynamic language like Python and JS, and one can take advantage of that.

 ## Recursion